SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 #### Band Sliding Troubleshooting

 Straps slipping is one of the most common issues when making your own straps.
+This causes trackers to move and rotate, degrading tracking accuracy.
 However, there are a few things you can try to prevent or minimize this issue.

 Things to check:

-- Material that is too flexible.
+- Material that is too flexible-stiffer materials with more grip resist sliding better.
-- Your straps are too narrow/small.
+- Your straps are too narrow/small-wider straps distribute pressure more evenly and slide less.

 Ideas:

-- Add a few lines of hot glue on the strap for added grip.
+- Add a few lines of hot glue on the strap for added grip on the skin-facing side.
-- Use secondary straps to keep the trackers in place (like Tom Yum).
+- Use secondary straps to keep the trackers in place (like Tom Yum's design).

 ### Buckle

 #### Buckle Tier Rankings

 Ranking criteria:
-- Ease of opening and closing on limb blindly.
+- Ease of opening and closing on limb blindly - can you easily close it on limb without looking?
-- Comfort while standing.
+- Comfort while standing - does it dig in or feel bulky?
-- Comfort while laying on it.
+- Comfort while laying on it - Do you feel it while lying on it?
-- Friction for band fragment it holds.
+- Friction for band fragment it holds - does the band slip through?
-- Tactile markers to help prevent twisted band locking, by telling where top and bottom is.
+- Tactile markers to help prevent twisted band locking, by telling where top and bottom is - can you orient it correctly by touch, when closing it?

 #### 🟢 Recommended Buckles